RJTLM/FIFA-World-Cup-Database-SQL-Python-Advanced-Queries/Documentation/Report.md

 SELECT FM.* FROM FootballMatch FM JOIN Event E ON FM.EventID = E.EventID WHERE (home_penalty IS NOT NULL OR away_penalty IS NOT NULL) AND E.EventYear = 2023;
 ```

 This query is a complex SELECT statement that uses an INNER JOIN to combine data from two tables and employs the WHERE clause with a logical OR to filter matches based on penalty kicks.
 It showcases the use of joins, sub-queries, and conditional logic.
-This is particularly interesting for studying matches that were closely contested and may have required penalties to determine the outcome.

 ### Advanced Features

 #### Advanced Features Implementation and Troubleshooting

-In my project, I developed two Python scripts, `concepts.py` and `executeConcepts.py`, to interact with the advanced SQL features I had implemented in my database.
-The `concepts.py` script was designed to load and execute SQL commands for stored procedures, views, and indexes from corresponding SQL files.
-It used regular expressions to parse the SQL commands and an interactive execution function to allow users to select which SQL concept to load and execute.
-This script was crucial for testing the functionality of the advanced features within the Python environment.
+`concepts.py` and `executeConcepts.py`, interact with the advanced SQL features I had implemented in my database.
+The `concepts.py` script was designed to load and execute SQL commands for stored procedures, views, and indexes from the corresponding SQL files.
+It used regular expressions to parse the SQL commands and a menu to allow users to select which SQL concept to load and execute.

 The `executeConcepts.py` script, on the other hand, was focused on executing predefined SQL concepts.
 It read SQL commands from files and executed them using a cursor object from the MySQL connector.
-This script was intended to facilitate the direct execution of complex SQL operations such as calling stored procedures and creating views, with the added functionality of explaining indexes to assess their impact on query performance.

-Despite my efforts to ensure smooth integration, I encountered errors when attempting to call the advanced features from these Python scripts.
-Although the SQL syntax was correct, and the program looped back to the menu without crashing, the advanced features did not work as intended.
-This was a setback, as I had not anticipated such issues, especially since I would have implemented delimiters in a direct MySQL environment to avoid such problems.
-The experience underscored the challenges of interfacing SQL with external programming languages, and it became clear that I needed to delve deeper into troubleshooting to achieve the desired functionality.
+Unfortunately, I encountered errors when attempting to call the advanced features from these Python scripts.
+The program looped back to the menu without crashing but the advanced features did not work as intended.
+I would have implemented delimiters in a direct MySQL environment to avoid such problems and fatigue is probably the reason I had so many issues that are likely very solvable.

 #### Stored Procedures

-I implemented stored procedures to simplify complex operations, enabling them to be executed repeatedly with just a command.
-This approach made data management more efficient and also improved security by limiting direct user access to the data.

 - **GetTotalMatchesByTeam**: This procedure was supposed to count the matches played by a specific team.
 It was just a call away from providing quick insights.
-However, when I tried to invoke it from my Python application, it resulted in errors.
+However, when I tried to call it from via Python application, it resulted in errors.

    ```sql
    CREATE PROCEDURE GetTotalMatchesByTeam(IN teamName VARCHAR(255))